Pawel-Zygler/webdriverio-framework/README.md

 As a guest user I want to checkout one item and register account during checkout As a guest user I want to checkout and log in during checkout

+adds subcategory [object Object] products with clicking dropdown and validates items are in basket - resolve

 As a user I want to checkout 10 items.
 As a user I want to add 10 products QTY from subcategory page to Cart. easy or later